Daviesss/davie-ridescan-integration/README.md

 `Twist` to `/cmd_vel` and suspends further waypoint navigation until the stop is cleared.

-This is the mechanism that closes the loop... the API's risk assessment directly controls whether the robot continues its mission.
+This is the mechanism that closes the loop — the API's risk assessment directly controls whether the robot continues its mission.

 **Safety stop behavior:**